 \paragraph{Ontology} It focuses on the domain of knowledge graph construction.
 Given the ontology (i.e, predefined relations or entities) and natural language sentence, it is required to output the triples.
 We employ F1 scores introduced in~\cite{mihindukulasooriya2023text2kgbench} to measure the performances on \emph{Tekgen} and \emph{WebNLG}.

-\paragraph{API} These tasks require to output the API calling form based on the natural language query. \emph{MTOP} and \emph{TOPv2} cover various domains like controlling music player, setting alarms. \emph{NLMAPS} focuses on calling the maps.
+\paragraph{API} These tasks require the output of the API calling form based on the natural language query. \emph{MTOP} and \emph{TOPv2} cover various domains like controlling the music player, and setting alarms. \emph{NLMAPS} focuses on calling the maps.

-\paragraph{Command} \emph{SCAN} involves outputing action sequence based on the commands to control robots.
-Exact match metric is used to measure the generation accuracy.
+\paragraph{Command} \emph{SCAN} involves outputting action sequences based on the commands to control robots.
+The exact match metric is used to measure the generation accuracy.